 - Personal satisfaction (10.7%)

 Based on this research it feels like there is too much focus on external motivators like money.
 Based on our experiences the recognition of active participants and good suggestion is at least as important as financial rewarding.

 If you are planning to have monetary rewards, we suggest that the rewarding should be based on the actual financial benefits gained by the organization.
-Case-research conducted by the Lappeenranta University of Technology demonstrated that public recognition and the transparency of the rewarding are in a key role.
+Case research conducted by the Lappeenranta University of Technology demonstrated that public recognition and the transparency of the rewarding are in a key role.
 The research also suggests that the righteousness of the rewarding is important.

 5. Create annual plan

-By planning the activity 12 months forward it is more likely that there is steady flow of activities which creates active participation.
+By planning the activity 12 months forward it is more likely that there is a steady flow of activities which creates active participation.
 Typical elements included in the annual plan are

 - Regular rewarding and recognition; Suggestion of the month or quarter recognition is a great way to keep people engaged.

 Big organizations should avoid launching the activity for the whole organization at once.
 Starting with a smaller, motivated, pilot group is often the best way to kick off.
-After a successful pilot the members of the group can be used as references when the program is expanded to larger audiences.
-It is also easier for new participants to join when there is already users and content in the suggestion system.
+After a successful pilot, the members of the group can be used as references when the program is expanded to larger audiences.
+It is also easier for new participants to join when there are already users and content in the suggestion system.